 I enjoy shooting film or sometimes digital, depending on the photograph’s purpose.
 I use digital photography to create a diary of the things I see but most of all I like working with film.
 I love analogue photography because it allows me to capture meaningful moments.
 With this traditional method, I have the power to control the wholeprocess from beginning to end.
 I like to select the film, find the way of working, have a clear thought beforehand, observe the light and finally create the magic in the darkroom."

-Since he was a child Kristian Kaarna has dreamed of living abroad.
+Since a child Kristian Kaarna dreamed of living abroad.
 In 1989 he left Finland for Paris to study French language and culture.
-He was impressed and fascinated by the dynamism, culture, diversity and lifestyle of Parisians.
-He felt immediately at home in this big, wondrous city.
-A new circle of friends introduced him to museums, galleries, cafes, restaurants, shops and the night life.
-Through the beautiful French language and music, a new world opened up for the young man.
+He was impressed and fascinated by dynamism, culture, diversity and city lifestyle of Parisians.
+He felt right at home in this big wondrous city.
+New circle of friends introduced him to museums, galleries, cafes, restaurants, shops and night life.
+By the beautiful French language and music, the new world was opened for the young man.

-In 1993 Kristian started his journey in photography.
-He went to study at the classical photography school MJMin Paris, where he learned analogue black and white film photography and darkroom laboratory work.
-The magic won him over!
-He then studied modern techniques in Paris’s most advanced photography school, SPEOS, and became one of the first photographers studying digital processes which has changed the whole world.
+In 1993 Kristian Kaarna started his journey of the photography.
+He went to study to the classical photography school MJM in Paris where he learned analogue black and white film photography and darkroom laboratory work.
+The magic of film photography and laboratory work took over him!
+After that he continued to study modern techniques in Paris, SPEOS in the most advanced photography school.
+He was one of the first photographers studying digital processes that changed the whole world.